Sappho 31: Preservation

 Fragment 31 was one of the few substantial fragments of Sappho to survive from ancient times, preserved in the first-century AD treatise on aesthetics On the Sublime.
 Four stanzas are well-preserved, followed by part of one more line; this, as well as Catullus' adaptation of the poem, suggests that there was originally one more stanza of the poem, often thought to have been Sappho resigning herself to the situation in which she finds herself.
 A reconstruction of the poem by classicist Armand D'Angour suggests that the original poem may have had up to 8 stanzas.

 The opening words of the poem ("To me it seems that man...") are almost identical to a fragment of Sappho quoted by Apollonius Dyscolus: "To himself he seems".
 This might have been an alternative opening to Sappho 31.

 Poem

 Fragment 31 is composed in Sapphic stanzas, a metrical form named after Sappho and consisting of stanzas of three long followed by one short line.
 Four strophes of the poem survive, along with a few words of a fifth.
 The poem is written in the Aeolic dialect, which was the dialect spoken in Sappho's time on her home island of Lesbos.

+A 1919 translation by Edward Storer contains some differences: